 3 |

 If a driver is convicted of multiple violations in the same incident, six points will be assessed.
-Also, out-of-state convictions (other than speeding) can result in point assessment.
+Also, out-of-state convictions (other than speeding) can result in a point assessment.